|

 We started off at a good pace and settled into our usual groove.
 The track was good under-foot and had a consistent easy grade all the way.
 And it worked out just five minutes under two hours when we reached the Wharfedale, and found a good camp site too.
 This was just before the Mt Oxford track junction.

-As it darkened a Morepork close by sounded out its onomatopoeic call ("moore-poork") and replies echoed from all directions, and continued for another hour.
-They fell quiet and we slept on a soft carpet of moss.
+As it darkened, a Morepork perched in a tree close by sounded out its onomatopoeic call ("moore-poork, moore-poork") and replies from other Moreporks echoed back from all directions.
+They continued for another hour while we had tea and settled down for the night.
+The last of our serenading owls eventually fell quiet in the distance and we slept on a soft carpet of moss.

 We were up with first light at 7.00 a.m.
 All the bellbirds in the forest started tuning up their notes together and practiced their clear little tune ad libitum.
 The wind softly sounded its own song in the tops of the trees.

 We climbed the Mt Oxford track.
 I had a case of the 'eagers'.
-I seemed to just float upwards effortlessly, though I could feel my heart pounding in my ears.
-I was glad to have the cool morning air keeping me comfortable.
+I was eager to see what was ahead, and the climb seemed effortless, though my heart was pounding in my ears.
+I was glad to have the cool morning air stopping me overheating too much.

 It was 9.30 when I reached the track junction at the 1130 m mark.

-All around here a huge amount of large fallen branches littered the ground.
-These were brought down by a heavy wet snow fall late last winter.
+All around here a large amount of fallen tree branches littered the ground.
+These had been brought down in a heavy wet snow fall late last winter.

-The forest had previously been healthy here but that might start to change now and dramatically over the next few years.
+The forest had been healthy here before now but that might start to change over the next few years.

 The old NZ Forest Service recorded this process developing over many years following snow damage to beech forests.
 It's part of the natural cycle.
 It'll be interesting to see how the early phase develops here.